hyldmo/Circuit/README.md

 # Circuit

-Circuit is an IRC client build with React and Electron.
+Circuit is an IRC client built with React and Electron.

 ## Getting started